 Democratic Maryland State Senator James

-200 people signed up to speak Tuesday at a Senate committee's public
+to nearly 7 hours worth of testimony at a Senate committee's public

 Brochin said on Wednesday that he found